 Revenue management attracts the right guest for the right price

-To identify guests offering long-term revenue potential to a hotel, properties need to take a holistic view of its guests’ activities, not just their room spend.
-Data from transaction systems should be integrated to provide a true picture of a guest’s preferred activities and their overall value, considering all ancillary spend from online reservations to check-out, food service to spa services, guest rooms to gift shop, and more.
+To identify guests offering long-term revenue potential to a hotel, properties need to take a holistic view of their guests’ activities, not just their room spending.
+Data from transaction systems should be integrated to provide a true picture of a guest’s preferred activities and their overall value, considering all ancillary spending from online reservations to check-out, food service to spa services, guest rooms to gift shop, and more.

 In addition to making more profitable decisions, this data allows hoteliers to make more informed decisions about promotions, service offerings, inventory levels and food and beverage options.
 Furthermore, this integrated customer behaviour data supports wiser pricing decisions, supplier choices and financial strategies.
 Forecasting and optimisation can then provide controls to ensure that revenues are maximised across the entire operation.